dojo/docs/dojox/widget.rst

 .. contents::
     :depth: 2

 This is a collection of standalone widgets for use in your website.
-Each individual widget is independent of the others, and carries it's own level of completeness, stability, and documentation, and doesn't typically fall into any other classification of use, like `dojox.form <dojox/form>`_ or `dojox.layout <dojox/layout>`_
+Each individual widget is independent of the others, and carries it's own level of completeness, stability, and documentation, and doesn't typically fall into any other classification of use, like :ref:`dojox.form <dojox/form>` or :ref:`dojox.layout <dojox/layout>`

 =================